cnr-ibba/SMARTER-database/docs/initialize.rst

 which was a project in which SNPs belonging to Affymetrix or Illumina manufacturers where loaded with their genome alignment from `dbSNP <https://www.ncbi.nlm.nih.gov/snp/>`__
 database: This lets to convert coordinates and genotypes between different genomic assemblies.
-Unfortunately, after dbSNP release ``151`` SNPs from animals like *Sheep* and *Goat* are not more managed by NCBI but were transferred to `EBI EVA <https://www.ebi.ac.uk/eva/>`__.
+Unfortunately, after dbSNP release ``151`` SNPs from animals like *sheep* and *goat* are not more managed by NCBI but were transferred to `EBI EVA <https://www.ebi.ac.uk/eva/>`__.
-This implies update importing script data and update database like SNPchiMp.
+This implies update importing script and update database like SNPchiMp.
 At the moment SNPchiMp data are the main data used from assemblies ``OAR3``, ``OAR4`` and ``CHI1``, while ``ARS1`` assembly is currently managed from manifest file (which is more recent than SNPchiMp).
 We plan to re-map the probes and to integrate